 A compendium of Institute analysis on the evolving challenges and opportunities that will face the Trump administration in the Middle East.

 How will American Middle East policy change in the administration of President-Elect Donald J. Trump?
 And how will America confront the region's evolving challenges and opportunities?
 The Institute presents this compendium of original research and analysis which will be continuously updated throughout the presidential transition period.
-Entries include Transition 2017 reports, written analysis, podcasts, and videos.
+Entries include Transition 2017 papers, published analysis, podcasts, and videos.

 If President Trump decides to honor his commitment to relocate the U.S. embassy in Israel from Tel Aviv to Jerusalem, he should move quickly to consult with Israel, assess and prepare responses for potential security challenges, and engage key regional and international partners in the context of a broader adjustment of U.S. policy.
 Read more.